pybind/pybind11/docs/compiling.rst

 pybind11 is a header-only-library, hence it is not necessary to link against any special libraries (other than Python itself).

-On Linux, the above example can be compiled using the following command:
+On Linux, you can compile an example such as the ones given in :ref:`simple_example` using the following command:

 .. code-block:: bash

     $ c++ -O3 -Wall -shared -std=c++11 -fPIC `python -m pybind11 --includes` example.cpp -o example`python3-config --extension-suffix`

-Note that on Python 2.7.x ``python-config`` has to be used instead of ``python3-config`` in the command above.
+Note that Python 2.7 modules don't use a special suffix, so you should simply use ``example.so`` instead of ``example`python3-config --extension-suffix```.
 Besides, ``--extension-suffix`` option may or may not be available, depending on the distribution; in the latter case, the module extension can be manually set to ``.so``.

 On Mac OS: the build command is almost the same but it also requires passing the ``-undefined dynamic_lookup`` flag so as to ignore missing symbols when